 Aphasia is loss of the ability to understand or express spoken or written language.
-It commonly occurs following strokes or traumatic brain injuries, or in people with brain tumors or degenerative diseases that affect the language areas of the brain.
+It commonly occurs following strokes or traumatic brain injuries.
+It can also occur in people with brain tumors or degenerative diseases that affect the language areas of the brain.
 This term does not apply to children who have never developed communication skills.
 There are many different types of aphasia.

-In some cases of aphasia, the problem eventually corrects itself, but in others the condition is irreversible.
+In some cases of aphasia, the problem eventually corrects itself, but in others the condition does not get better.

-In dysarthria, the person has ongoing difficulty expressing certain sounds or words.
+With dysarthria, the person has ongoing difficulty expressing certain sounds or words.
 They have poorly pronounced speech (such as slurring) and the rhythm or speed of speech is changed.
-Usually, a nerve or brain disorder has made it difficult to control the larynx and vocal cords, which make speech.
+Usually, a nerve or brain disorder has made it difficult to control the tongue, lips, larynx, or vocal cords, which make speech.

-Dysarthria, which is a difficulty pronouncing words, is sometimes confused with aphasia, which is a difficulty producing language.
+Dysarthria, which is difficulty pronouncing words, is sometimes confused with aphasia, which is difficulty producing language.
 They have different causes.

 People with dysarthria may also have problems swallowing.